-June 21, 2011 — The first article in this series, “Five Reasons Why You Should Retire in Another State“, explored the major reasons why it might be a really good idea for you to move from the Midwest or the Northeast to a different state.
-In this related article we have had the good fortune to interview Barton Smith, a successful Florida attorney who has helped many of his clients establish legal residency in the Sunshine State.
+Updated February 2018 — The first article in this series, “Five Reasons Why You Should Retire in Another State“, explored the major reasons why it might be a really good idea for you to move from the Midwest or the Northeast to a different state.
+In this related article we have had the good fortune to interview Barton Smith Esq., a Florida attorney who, in addition to focusing in the areas of real estate, land use and civil litigation, has helped many clients establish legal residency in the Sunshine State.
+While this article specifically refers to becoming a Florida resident, most if not all of the steps are similar to moving your residency to another state.

 TR: Bart, thanks for taking the time to talk with us.
 We understand you are not giving legal advice here, but have agreed to provide some helpful overview information for Topretirements members.
 First off, could you tell us if there are any advantages to becoming a legal resident in Florida?